-Kim Kardashian Reportedly Afraid For Kanye West’s Health After Recent Hospital Stay
+Kim Kardashian Reportedly Afraid For Kanye West’s Health After Recent Hospital Stay, Reports ‘Hollywood Life’

 “When Kanye’s health gets affected from his demanding career too, which is what happened yet again with his recent trip to the hospital, Kim goes into panic mode.
 Kanye has a history of work-related health challenges and so Kim is now pleading with Kanye to slow down, for the sake of the children.
 Kim wants Kanye around for a long time, to be a good, present father and husband, so for the sake of their family, Kim is begging Kanye to take a break from work for a family vacation with the kids,” the insider added.

 Kim Kardashian and Kanye West have had a very busy summer.
-The couple have celebrated their wedding anniversary, Kanye’s birthday, the birthday of their oldest daughter, North, multiple album release parties, Paris Fashion Week, and even took a vacation during the Fourth of July.
+The couple celebrated their wedding anniversary, Kanye’s birthday, the birthday of their oldest daughter, North, multiple album release parties, Paris Fashion Week, and even took a vacation during the Fourth of July.
 It seems that all of the running around and working may have been taking a toll on Kanye.